DiegoGCR/spigot-machines/README.md

 Coal can do 6 operations while a coal block can do 54.
 * The input hopper.
 Here you can input any compatible items.
 * The output hopper.
-Here is where any compatible products will appear **Please note that you can't input directly to the hoppers!
+Here is where any compatible products will appear Some machines may have more than these basic hoppers.
+**Please note that you can't input directly to the hoppers!
 Use chests or other hoppers**

 ## What can it do?